dotnet/docs/docs/standard/garbage-collection/implementing-dispose.md

 Implementing the <xref:System.IDisposable.Dispose%2A> method is primarily for releasing unmanaged resources used by your code.
 When working with instance members that are <xref:System.IDisposable> implementations, it is also common to cascade calls to `Dispose`.
 There are additional reasons for implementing <xref:System.IDisposable.Dispose%2A>, such as undoing something that was previously done.
 For example, freeing memory that was previously allocated, removing an item from a collection that was previously added, signaling the release of a lock that was previously acquired, etc.

-The .NET garbage collector does not allocate or release unmanaged memory.
+The [.NET garbage collector](index.md) does not allocate or release unmanaged memory.
 The pattern for disposing an object, referred to as the dispose pattern, imposes order on the lifetime of an object.
-The dispose pattern is used for objects that access unmanaged resources, such as file and pipe handles, registry handles, wait handles, or pointers to blocks of unmanaged memory.
+The dispose pattern is used for objects that implement the <xref:System.IDisposable> interface, such as file and pipe handles, registry handles, wait handles, or pointers to blocks of unmanaged memory.
 This is because the garbage collector is unable to reclaim unmanaged objects.

 To help ensure that resources are always cleaned up appropriately, a <xref:System.IDisposable.Dispose%2A> method should be idempotent, such that it is callable multiple times without throwing an exception.
 Furthermore, subsequent invocations of <xref:System.IDisposable.Dispose%2A> should be nops.